lukeflima/micropython/docs/library/framebuf.rst

     method draws only a 1 pixel outline whereas the `fill_rect` method draws both the outline and interior.

+.. method:: FrameBuffer.circle(x, y, r, c)
+.. method:: FrameBuffer.fill_circle(x, y, r, c)

+    Draw a circle at the given location, radius and color.
+The `circle` method draws only a 1 pixel outline whereas the `fill_circle` method draws both the outline and interior.

 Drawing text
 ------------